janduldhardt/CoinFolio-Android/README.md

 # CoinFolio
 Term Project CS3431 2/2021

+## Disclamer
+The repository is using git-secret to encrypt sensitive data.
+To be able to build this you must add your own **Keys.kt** and **google-services.json** The app is designed to work with https://www.cryptocompare.com/ API but a new service can be added.

 ## Abstract
 CoinFolio is a personal guide to track your journey in the world of cryptocurrencies.
 It is designed to track your portfolio with a nice, simple and clean UI with not much clutter.